Kelli Byrd

 To make Lake Oswego more accessible to all, the City has developed an Americans with Disabilities Act (ADA) Self-Evaluation and Transition Plan (SETP).
 The Plan guides the City in making its buildings, parks, programs, and public right-of-way accessible to all, including people with disabilities.

-The City is implementing a new ADA curb ramp program to address accessibility gaps, enhance safety, comply with legal requirements, promote community inclusivity, and contribute to broader infrastructure modernization efforts.
-By implementing a comprehensive program, the City can create a more accessible and welcoming environment for everyone.
+This project includes designing and constructing 16 high priority curb ramps as part of the City's ADA curb ramp program.
+The program aims to address accessibility gaps, enhance safety, comply with legal requirements, promote community inclusivity, and contribute to broader infrastructure modernization efforts.

 Key Documents and Reports